Como Tree Appreciation Awards: Treasure Our Neighborhood Trees

 In addition to beautifying our landscapes, trees clean our air, reduce rain runoff, help us save on heating and cooling costs, reduce noise pollution, increase our property values and support wildlife, especially birds.
 Trees work hard for us, yet many of us take them for granted.

 Nominate a residential tree—big or small, old or new, yours or a neighbor’s, any tree you treasure—and our committee will consider it for an award.
-Nominate your favorite tree now by clicking on the link on the sidebar.
-Deadline is May 25, 2013.
+Nominations for 2014 are now closed.

 Winners will receive a certificate of appreciation, and will be able to display a yard sign announcing their award-winning tree for a month.
 Photos of the winners and their trees will appear on the District 10 website, and an article may also be sent to local newspapers.